NexusSnippet

 Multiple Languages

-attribute to specify the language for syntax highlighting:
+Use the type attribute to specify the language for syntax highlighting:

 {/* JavaScript Example */}